rsvp/chess/README.md

 * Exercise patience with your pawns.
 * Failing to open the center at the right moment is a common error.
 * Fewer pawn islands for more life.
+* Finding the opponent's dispositions will lead to victory.
 * First restrain, next blockade, lastly destroy.
 * Focus.
 * For a game, chess is too serious, yet for seriousness, too much of a game.
 * For every door the computers have closed, they have opened a new one.
+* Force your opponent to reveal himself, then find his vulnerable spots.
 * Fortune favors the brave.
 * Get the knights into action before both bishops are developed.
 * Given castling on opposite-sides, attack where your pawn chain is pointing.